Pokimane's streaming setup: Mouse, keyboard, headset and more

 To ensure you can run the high refresh rates offered by some monitors, you will need a high-quality graphics card.

-Pokimane uses a GEFORCE GTX 1080 Ti in her PC build.
-The GTX 1080 Ti is one of the most reliable and popular choices in graphics card available today.
+Pokimane uses a MSI RTX 2080 TI Gaming X Trio in her PC build.
+The MSI RTX 2080 TI is one of the most reliable and popular choices in graphics card available today.

 The card can run games at max performance while maintaining a high FPS count.
-This is a solid choice for someone who is looking for a top-quality graphics card without breaking the bank.
+This is a solid choice for someone who is looking for a top-quality graphics card that will stand the test of time.

 Having a good CPU in your build is as important in regards to performance.
 The CPU is what ensures your computer can respond to new information as fast as possible.